What are my obligations as an employer?

 Tribunals can award: between £25,200 and £42,000 in the most serious cases of harassment; between £8,400 and £25,200 in cases which are serious but do not fall into the top band and between £800 and £8,400 in less serious cases of harassment.

-Practical steps to reduce risk
+Practical steps to reduce risk of sexual harassment

 Employers need to take any potential harassment seriously.
 The safest approach is therefore to ensure that anything which might be construed as sexual harassment (rude jokes, rude emails, pictures of scantily-clad models etc) is not permitted.